Calculate metrics for one or several partitions

 args

-: if endemism calculations were requested, a list with the endemism results for each partition
+: If endemism calculations are requested, a list with the endemism results for each partition.

 Details